filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/client-contract-tutorial/index.md

 ---
-title: "Client Contract Tutorial"
+title: "Client contract tutorial"
-description: "A tutorial on how to use the Client Contract to make storage deals via smart contracts."
+description: "A tutorial on how to use the client contract to make storage deals using smart contracts."
 lead: "The Client Contract allows developers to create storage deals programmatically via smart contracts."
 draft: false
 images: []